lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 ### "That's too abstract"

 This would translate to "That's too essential", which is ridiculous.
-Chances are they are not talking about the process of identifying the essential and the non-essential, and therefore **they are not talking about abstraction at all**.
+Chances are people who say this, are not talking about the essential and the non-essential, and therefore **they are not talking about abstraction at all**.

 ### "Abstraction should not be a goal"

 This one is strange.
-Clearly, if you have a problem `P`, and you need to solve it, then identifying the essence of it *has* to be your immediate goal, otherwise you can't know what to solve.
-And considering the fact that we *rarely* attain all the knowledge about the essence of a problem, then it seems that the process of abstraction is certainly a perpetual goal.
+Clearly, if you have a problem `P`, and you need to solve it, then identifying the essence of it *has* to be your immediate goal, otherwise how do you know what you're trying to solve?

-Maybe they mean it in the sense that, if the goal is to swim in the ocean, and you're in the desert, then traveling to the ocean is not the goal?

-In any case, if you find yourself in a situation where what you initially thought was non-essential noise is actually essential, then great, now you know more about the problem, and should update your solution accordingly.
-If this revision turns out to be a nightmare to make, it will be for reasons entirely unrelated to the idea of abstraction.
+If you find yourself in a situation where what you initially thought was non-essential noise is actually essential, because you now know more about the problem, you should update your solution accordingly.
+If this revision turns out to be a nightmare to make, it will be for reasons entirely unrelated to the idea of abstracting things.

-Maybe your programming language sucks and its type system makes modifications a dangerous and/or tedious endeavor, in which case the problem is *the tool used for abstraction*, which is not the same as *abstraction as a tool*.
+Maybe your programming language sucks and it makes modifications a dangerous and/or tedious activity, in which case the problem is *the tool used for abstraction*, which is not the same as the problem being *abstraction as a tool*.

-Blaming *abstraction as a tool* for nightmares caused by a clumsy language/type system/etc. is like blaming the *software version numbering as a tool* for nightmares caused by clumsy software dependency managers.
+Mail your complaints to the right mailbox.
+The Intergalactic Ministry of Abstraction doesn't like to waste time reading letters that should have been sent to the Stagnation Enforcement Comittee of whatever your favorite programming language is.

 ### "Don't abstract early"